Keeping Our Staff and Families Safe and Healthy During COVID-19

 For the carefully planned, off-campus trips arranged by Inn staff, we work in coordination with the medical teams.
 We use the NIH’s shuttle to lessen the risk of our families coming into contact with someone outside of their pods.
 We also monitor physical distancing measures.
 Most importantly, two Inn staff members attend and supervise off-campus excursions to ensure safety and health procedures are being followed.

-- All family members, including the patient, must self-quarantine in a hotel for seven days and test for SARS CoV-2 at the Clinical Center on day 7.
-If the patient or visitor develops COVID-19-like symptoms at any point before day 7, testing should be performed in 5SE.
+- Regardless of vaccination status, all family members, including the patient, must self-quarantine in a hotel for seven days and undergo testing for COVID-19 at the Clinical Center on their final day of quarantine.

-- If day 7 test results are negative and all family members, including the patient, are asymptomatic, the medical team must inform The Inn.
+- If the test results are negative and all family members, including the patient, are asymptomatic, the medical team must inform The Inn.
 This test will qualify as the pre-visit testing requirement.

 If you have any additional questions, please email us.
 Thank you for your continued collaboration in keeping all of our families safe.